 The registration and disclosure statements filed on behalf of candidate and exploratory committees for judge of probate are available for public inspection at the Commission's offices.
 These statements are required to be kept by the filing repository for five years from the date of filing.
-They are also available to be viewed at any time via eCRIS Search on the Commission's website.
+They are also available to be viewed at any time via <a href="ecclipter-ecc